-Our heroes return to their village in triumph, and along the way Vitalstatistix samples fine food from the various inns along the way, restoring his original bulk by the end of their journey.
+Our heroes return to their village in triumph, and Vitalstatistix samples fine food from the various inns along the way, restoring his original bulk by the end of their journey.
 On his return, the village holds another one of their feasts, but someone is missing.
 Cacofonix?
 No, he's enjoying this one.
 The missing person is Vitalstatistix, who's being shown the offensive qualities of the shield from Impedimenta...

-Tropes present in this story
+Tropes present in this story:

 - Agony of the Feet: Let's just say that Vercingetorix was not a completely graceful loser.

 - All for Nothing: While looking for the next Roman in the Chain of Deals, Astérix and Obélix follow a weight-loss treatment with horrible health food where he was last known to work.
 Eventually it turns out he'd quit to run an inn specializing in boar.
 Astérix looks akward under Obelix's wilting Death Glare.